Many of you may know by now that almost 4 weeks ago, while my husband, Malcolm was home on vacation, I fell and broke my left shoulder

 We even visited the facility and filled out the paperwork.

-But, at the very last minute we were able to locate a temporary emergency respite worker to stay with Bethany at home while Malcolm worked and I spent the days recuperating and resting at a friend’s house.
+Thank God, at the very last minute we were able to locate a temporary emergency respite worker to stay with Bethany at home while Malcolm worked and I spent the days recuperating and resting at a friend’s house.

 I am very grateful that this arrangement has worked out well.